ziboumayanep/zibou/blog/content/post/2018-10-22-json-migration-tool.md

 If your json lives inside a database, then you have to store the version somewhere.
 To build a global transformer you have to know the start version and create the global transformation from the start version to the lastest version.

-That's it

-If you've found it useful, please let me know